 “We’re all working toward the same goal, we’re only 45 minutes away from each other, and we’re funding many of the same projects, especially at Michigan Medicine,” said Nettie.

-Seeing the overlapping efforts, the Boivin family decided to dissolve Courage for Cures and become a ChadTough DIPG Partner Family.
+Seeing the overlapping efforts, the Boivin family decided to dissolve Courage for Cures and become a ChadTough DIPG Family Partner.

-“The Carr family and The ChadTough Foundation have been so generous and thoughtful in honoring Julian within their events,” said Nettie, “it just made sense to officially join forces and fold our efforts into their larger organization and broader reach.”
+“The Carr family and The ChadTough Foundation have been so generous and thoughtful in honoring Julian within their events,” said Nettie, “that it just made sense to officially join forces and fold our efforts into their larger organization and broader reach.”

 With the two organizations coming together, the families can strategically complement one another instead of duplicating efforts.